blukatdevelopment/UnchainedWorldsOld/development.md

 ### Illustrate cultures volume 2: culture 9
 ### Illustrate cultures volume 2: culture 10

-### Finish Setting guide: Crucible
-- Add a section of phrases/profanities
-- Add a section of races (and their relationships to culture and body type)

 ### Finish book_of_maladies.md
 Put some positive mutations in the first 25% of the list, diversify middle of list (so that each of the 1d100 listing has a subtable.)
 Move this into a separate corruption book, maybe?

-### Add more magic items
+### Add 10 more magic items
-Create and add maybe 25 more magic items.
+Create and add maybe 10 or more magic items.
 This can be re-added to the backlog when queued up for a release.

 ### Create a document with some random loot tables in it